avaneev/prvhash/README.md

 distant hash words), with many hash words in the system, the detection of self-starting sequence becomes improbable.
 Admittedly, the existence of such self-starting sequence is one of the most questionable aspects of this PRNG system.
-On the other hand, the self-starting sequence can be avoided by replacing `lcg` with any non-zero random value the moment `lcg` reaches zero state, or forcibly injecting a message entropy when `lcg` turns zero: according to `PractRand` tests, both these approaches are good solutions to this nuance.
+On the other hand, the self-starting sequence can be avoided by adding any non-zero random value to `lcg` the moment `lcg` reaches zero state, or injecting a message entropy via `Seed`.
+According to `PractRand` tests, both approaches are good solutions to this nuance; moreover, this is structurally correct (both `Seed` and `lcg` can accept external entropy).

 While `lcg`, `Seed`, and `Hash` variables should be initialized with good entropy source, the message can be sparsely-random: even an increasing counter